diagrams/diagrams-doc/doc/arrow.rst

 Connecting Points
 =================

+.. container:: warning

+  The default length of an arrow head is `Normalized 0.035` which scales with the size of the diagram.
+Since the diagrams in this tutorial are relatively small and we want to highlight the arrows, we often set the head length and tail length to a larger size.
+  This is accomplished using the options `headLength` and `tailLength` and the `lengths` traversal which will be explained in the `Lengths and Gaps` section.

 A typical use case for an arrow is to connect two points, having an arrow pointing from one to the other.
 The function `arrowBetween` (and its cousin `arrowBetween'`) connects two points.